its-mitesh-kumar/Service-Workers/service-worker.md

 ```
 ### Phase 1: Installation (install event)
-In this phase the service worker is downloaded and installed.This happens when the browser downloads the service worker for the first time or if the file has changed.
+In this phase the service worker is **downloaded and installed**.This happens when the browser downloads the service worker for the first time or if the file has changed.

 Common tasks:

-Cache static assets (HTML, CSS, JS, images)
+- **Cache static assets** (HTML, CSS, JS, images)

-Prepare the service worker for activation
+- **Prepare the service worker for activation**
 Example: install event
 ```
 self.addEventListener('install', event => {